 Such dissent, however, did not go unchallenged.
 Inside the conference centre, protesters witnessed the largest mass removal of civil society in the COP’s history following a march by indigenous youth groups outside the central negotiation chambers.
 Chants of ‘Shame!’ echoed through the conference, as campaigners gathered to call out the failing responsibility of rich nations.
 Such efforts were met swiftly by security, however, before most were physically removed from the venue and barred from re-entry.

 The response elicited outrage from both within and beyond the conference.
 Videos of the strike were removed from social media, and mainstream media neglected to pick up on the story.
-Outrage at the treatment of indigenous activists was fuelled as Thunberg and fellow Fridays For Future strikers set up occupancy in the central plenary room; an act widely commended and but also embraced by Parties and the UNFCCC alike.
+Outrage at the treatment of indigenous activists was fuelled as Thunberg and fellow Fridays For Future strikers set up occupancy in the central plenary room; an act widely commended and embraced by Parties and the UNFCCC alike.
 This lead many to consider the reaction as an example of the oppression of Global South in climate discourse.
 A statement was issued subsequently issue by the Secretariat emphasising their commitment to the inclusivity of observer organisations.